vilasvarghese/linux/Readme.md

 High wa in CPU (I/O wait)

+These patterns can quickly point you to CPU, memory, or disk bottlenecks.

 4. journalctl: Systemd Journal Logs journalctl is the command-line utility used to query and display messages from the systemd journal.
-The journal is a centralized logging system introduced with systemd in modern Linux distributions like RHEL, replacing fragmented log files.
+The journal is a centralized logging system introduced with systemd in modern Linux distributions like RHEL, replacing fragmented log files (like /var/log/messages, syslog, auth.log, etc.).

 4.1 Basic Usage and Output Explained
 Just type journalctl in your terminal.